2013 was the safest year in aviation with 265 casualties recorded in 29 accidents

 The most popularized accident of the year 2013 was the one recorded at the airport in San Francisco.
 Boeing 777-200ER aircraft operating 214 flight Asiana Airlines missed the landing and hit the tail end of the runway with its tail.
 3 persons died out of the total of 307 persons on board.

-3 of the total 29 accidents (10%) involved airlines on the "black list" EU.
+3 of the total 29 accidents (10%) involved EU blacklisted airlines.
 Africa remains the continent with the most aviation accidents in terms of the number of flights operated.
 According to ICAO statistics, African companies average an 4.6 score from 10 at the safety audit.
 Airlines from 14 African countries are not allowed to fly in Europe.

 From 29 casualties, 13 took place at approach, 8 took place during flight, 4 at landing and 3 took off.